Numichi/reactive-logger/README.md

     Configuration.reset() // resets parameters to defaults, so optimal here Configuration.defaultScheduler = Schedulers.parallel()
     Configuration.defaultReactorContextMdcKey = "logFields"

+    // ... spring boot start example
 }
 ```

 ### Hook

+The purpose of the hook is to transfer non-manually configured values to the MDC.
+These value pairs can be inserted into the reactor context by a library independent of us.
+Of course, we can also fill
+it algorithmically.

+So, for every logging or MDC query, the hook checks if the reactor context has the keyword to search.
+If so, we can tell how we want to save it in the MDC through a specified function or lambda.
+If
+this function gives to return an empty map or any exception is thrown the hook will do nothing with the data.
+If the context key does not exist then the first parameter will get null.

+Important!
+Hooks can overwrite any data stored in MDC!
+So, every gook processing sequence can be configured by an order number, and you will give in the first parameter the value of the context key
+from the reactor context and in the second parameter current MDC content so that we can check in the hook algorithm whether further expansion is necessary.
+If not need more expansion we can set it to
+return an empty map or exception.

+In terms of configuration, you can add and remove dynamically however hooks are cached.
+You do not need to clear the cache when you modify hooks (add or remove) because every modification will release
+them and they will be re-caching when anything will get MDC collection.

 Suppose you have the following context in JSON format when you are logging: